Sivolc2/exocortex/README.md

 pnpm dev:frontend         # Run only frontend (localhost:5173)
 pnpm dev:backend          # Run only backend (localhost:8000)

-# Data aggregation
+# Data aggregation & Scheduling
-pnpm data:combine         # Fetch and combine data from all configured sources
+pnpm data:combine         # MANUALLY fetch data from all enabled sources pnpm dev:scheduler        # START the automated data fetching scheduler

+##  Automated Data Fetching
+The new scheduler runs automatically in the background to keep your data sources synced.
+See the "Automated Data Fetching" section below for details.

 # Obsidian sync utilities
 pnpm obsidian:sync        # One-time sync of Obsidian vault